sguduru2017/ticket-service/README.md

 # Simple Ticket Service

-A Simple ticket service implementation to temporary hold seats on behalf of customer and final reservation of seats within a high demand performance venue.
+A Simple ticket service implementation to hold seats on behalf of customer and final reservation of seats within a high demand performance venue.

 ## Assumptions

  * Venue capacity is fixed before the service starts hold and reservations
  * A fixed hold interval duration at which all the temporary holds expire
  * SeatHold guarantees the number of seats committed if reserved before the hold time interval expires
- * Multiple holds can be made usig same customer email
+ * Multiple holds can be made using same customer email